 - Lila's attempt to spite Marinette by revealing that she keeps track of Adrien's schedule fails because Adrien sees absolutely nothing wrong with that — and in fact, Nino does the exact same thing.

-- Similarly, her follow-up attempt to make her look creepy with how she's planned out what to give him for birthdays and holidays fails because Adrien finds that incredibly thoughtful on her part.
+- Similarly, Lilas follow-up attempt to make her look creepy with how she's planned out what to give him for birthdays and holidays in the future fails because Adrien, who still doesnt know the birthday scarf was from her, thinks shes doing it out of guilt for forgetting his birthday and finds that level of concern to have something for him for the next time incredibly thoughtful on her part.
+Despite knowing her crush, the other classmates are even convinced this is the case.
 Alya also privately notes how much bad luck Marinette has had when it comes to giving gifts and decides that it makes sense she'd be trying to counter that by planning ahead.

 - Didn't Think This Through: